 ATSIDNQ has a team of dedicated staff supporting the Network.
 Here are some of our team members.

-Hi my name is Yasmin and I am a Wulgurukaba/Birri-Gubba/Bwcolgman woman from North Qld.
+Hi my name is Bruce and I am a Wakka Wakka and Wangan man from Cherbourg and Clermont regions.
 I am the project officer for ATSIDNQ and am passionate and committed to making change in our communities and what we can achieve through a collaborative approach to community engagement.
-I am inspired by the heartfelt stories and how we can work together to bring about a greater awareness of those very pressing issues that affect our mob in our communities.
-I look forward to the Networks journey ahead.

 Hi my name is Melissa and I'm a proud Wakka Wakka and Gubbi Gubbi Woman.
 I am based in Brisbane covering the southern Queensland areas which includes the Gold Coast up to Mackay.
 I'm passionate about engaging within the different communities and sharing how the ATSIDNQ Network can help Aboriginal and Torres Strait Islander people and their families connect with and support others who may be experiencing similar challenges.

-Hello, I'm Nilisa and I am a Waanyi woman.
-I'm based in Toowoomba and cover the Darling Downs.
-Some of the towns I visit include Dalby, Miles, Oakey, Goondiwindi, Texas, Stanthorpe, Crows Nest and Cooyar.
-I sometimes also visit areas around Gatton, Laidley and Rosewood.
+Hello, my name is Nilisa and I am a Waanyi woman.
+I am based in Toowoomba and cover the Darling Downs, Southern Downs and Lockyer regions.
+Some of the towns I visit include Oakey, Dalby, Miles, Goondiwindi, Stanthorpe, Crows Nest and Gatton.
+I am passionate about helping others access and discover supports and information that can help improve and benefit their lives and wellbeing.

 Hi I’m Barry.
 I'm based in Cairns and cover Mackay across to Mt Isa and up to the Torres Strait Islands.
 I've been busy yarning with mob up North about the ATSIDNQ Network, as I believe that people with a disability and their supporters will benefit from joining the Network to be connected.